-The overarching objective is to investigate how a pre-genesis disturbance develops into a TC, including the mesoscale organization of convection, the development of an approximately closed low-level circulation, and subsequently the convective-vorticity organization around the dynamically preferred "sweet spot" of a pouch.
+The overarching objective is to investigate if a pre-genesis disturbance has matured into a TC, including the organization of convection and the development of a closed low-level circulation.

-- 1) To investigate the precipitation modes that are prevalent during the genesis stage and the response of the vortex to that precipitation organization [IFEX Goal 3]. - 2) To investigate the importance of the pouch, including the shear sheath, which tends to indicate a tropical storm, and its relationship to a low-level circulation and organized deep convection within the pouch [IFEX Goal 3]. - 3) To investigate the favorability in both dynamics (e.g., vertical wind shear) and thermodynamics (e.g., moisture) for tropical cyclogenesis in the environment near a pre-TD, especially the downstream environment [IFEX Goal 3]. - 4) Test new (or improved) technologies with the potential to fill gaps, both spatially and temporally, in the existing suite of airborne measurements in tropical disturbances that are in the pre-genesis or genesis stage.
-These measurements include improved three-dimensional representation of the tropical disturbance/TC wind field, more spatially dense thermodynamic sampling of the boundary layer, and more accurate measurements of ocean surface winds [IFEX Goal 2]
+- 1) To investigate the precipitation modes that are prevalent during the genesis stage and the response of the vortex to that precipitation organization [APHEX Goal 3]. - 2) To investigate the importance of the pouch, including the shear sheath, which tends to indicate a tropical storm, and its relationship to a low-level circulation and organized deep convection within the pouch [APHEX Goal 3]. - 3) To investigate the favorability in both dynamics (e.g., vertical wind shear) and thermodynamics (e.g., moisture) for tropical cyclogenesis in the environment near a pre-TD, especially the downstream environment [APHEX Goal 3]. - 4) Test new (or improved) technologies with the potential to fill gaps, both spatially and temporally, in the existing suite of airborne measurements in tropical disturbances that are in the pre-genesis or genesis stage.
+These measurements include improved three-dimensional representation of the tropical disturbance/TC wind field, more spatially dense thermodynamic sampling of the boundary layer, and more accurate measurements of ocean surface winds [APHEX Goal 2]